jeremymv2/delivery-sugar/examples/terraform/.delivery/build_cookbook/README_TERRAFORM.md

 ```

 ### Secrets
-You will NOT want to check in your plan files into version control containing secrets in plain text.
+You will NOT want to check plan files containing plain text secrets into version control.

-One option is to use Terraform variables as shown below where the values can be set in [ENVIRONMENT](https://www.terraform.io/docs/configuration/variables.html#environment-variables) variables which will automatically populated by Terraform.
+One option is to use Terraform variables as shown below where the values can be set in [ENVIRONMENT](https://www.terraform.io/docs/configuration/variables.html#environment-variables) variables which will automatically be populated by Terraform.

 ```js
 # main.tf